 There is also a two door model, which for us is not needed.

 There is now a large, strong stainless steel pot available.
 It’s on my wishlist!
-What a beauty. ($70 more than we paid for the entire stove these many years ago!)
+What a beauty.
 But it increases the amount of food that can be cooked at once…a great boon for a larger group.

 Remember that in an emergency or power outage situation you may have several neighbors needing your help with cooking a good hot meal or to sterilize contaminated drinking water.
 Or hey, you just might want to have some fun with your friends and family.